PolymerPatel/MSE_Analytics_Calculator/README.md

 ## 💡 Background

-In Spring 2020, my former professor assigned a task to create a binary phase diagram using programming in MATLAB.
+In Spring 2020, my former professor assigned a task to create a binary phase diagram using MATLAB.
 <br> Although that project stalled, I never lost that thought.

 Goals:<br>